Bladder Health & Incontinence Therapy

 Stress incontinence

-Stress incontinence usually results from weakness and lack of support in the pelvic floor muscles.
+Stress urinary incontinence usually results from weakness and lack of support in the pelvic floor muscles.
 It can happen with laughing, sneezing, or coughing or with exercise or activities such as lifting.
+This happens due to weakness or lack of support in the pelvic floor muscles, which are responsible for maintaining bladder control.
 Women with stress incontinence often have “underactive” pelvic floor muscles as a result of:

 - pregnancy and childbirth which can put stress or pressure on the bladder and possibly cause trauma to the pelvic floor muscles, injury or trauma